bkoehler2016/tally-ai-be/README.md

 | DELETE | `/users/:id/favorite`   | logged-in user with id | Deletes an existing competitor from a user's account.                         |

 # Data Model

-🚫This is just an example.
-Replace this with your data model

 #### USERS